Ways to Give

 Cash is the easiest way to give support to the University.
 Your gift makes an immediate impact on our mission today and you benefit from a charitable income tax deduction.
 The SIU Foundation also accepts cash donations using VISA, Master Card, Discover and EFT (Electronic Funds Transfer).

-You can use the online giving form to quickly and safely make your contribution on our secure server.
+You can donate using our online giving site to quickly and safely make your contribution on our secure server.
 Please let us know if you want your gift used for a specific purpose, by indicating that purpose either in the memo line or in a letter to us.

 A great way to increase the benefit of your contribution without any additional cost is for you to ask your company's personnel or community relations department if your company has a Matching Gift Program.
 Many corporations will match the contribution of their employees and, in some instances, spouses or retired employees.
 Check to see if your employer offers matching gifts.